table of contents

-While today the plant is considered a nuisance by some, it was once a valued source of fuel, fodder, and many other ethnobotanical uses.
+While today the plant is considered a nuisance by some, it was once a valued fuel source, fodder, and many other ethnobotanical uses.

-The small, bright, yellow flowers of gorse have the butterfly shape of the pea family to which they belong and a strong, sweet coconut smell with hints of orange or pineapple.
+The small, bright, yellow gorse flowers have the butterfly shape of the pea family they belong to and a robust and sweet coconut smell with hints of orange or pineapple.
 The hairy stems form a dense, stunted, prickly shrub with spiny branches and the small leaves tend to fall off to become thread-like spines.
 The elastic seed vessels burst in hot weather with a crackling noise and scatter everywhere.

 Evergreen.
 Introduced to Britain and Ireland, originally from Europe.